Check out these beginning sewing ideas for little kids!

 My 5-year-old daughter has been begging me to learn how to sew lately.
 I have been sewing for years and it has apparently influenced her desire to learn.
 She told me that she has to learn to sew and cook to be a good grown-up.
-I love that… So, I have been thinking of ways to teach her some very beginning sewing.
-It is such a valuable skill to know.
+I love that.
+It is fun to see my daughter taking an interest in something I also enjoy.

-My mother-in-law recently gave me some little mesh plastic craft circles.
+My mother-in-law recently gave me some little mesh plastic craft circles

 I found some plastic needles and lacing strings on Discount School Supply